I. Introduction

 In particular, supply chain incidents linked to salaries and benefits saw significant connection to the pandemic during its peak.
 Although case counts remained high, the number of times companies’ actions had adverse impacts related to the spread of the pandemic linked to supply chain incidents significantly levelled off in 2021 and early 2022.
 As the COVID-19 disruption settles, we see the distribution of supply chain related topics returning to pre-pandemic patterns.

-# How existing ESG risks were amplified by the pandemic
+# V. How existing ESG risks were amplified by the pandemic

 Early in the pandemic, the meat processing industry was criticized for working conditions that endangered employees.
 Were there indicators of risk before the pandemic began?